Measuring and Monitoring the Use of Local Suppliers

-As discussed in the Defining local subtopic it is important to begin with a clear definition of ‘local’ crafted to suit policy goals, and to guide the measurement of policy outcomes and companies’ performance.
+As discussed in the Defining local subtopic, it is important that policy makers begin with a clear definition of “local content,” crafted to suit policy goals and to guide the measurement of policy outcomes and companies’ performance.

-Data on local procurement can be collected through various channels, including:
+Data on local procurement can be collected through various channels, including through:

-Annual or quarterly submissions to the authority that oversees industry performance and local content performance in particular.
+- Annual or quarterly company submissions to the authority that oversees industry performance in general and local content performance in particular.